giraugh/JSGMF/README.md

 * Put files that are only relative to your game, but instantiated or static inside a <b>header</b>
   folder (which you have to create)
 * Put external libraries or scripts that could be used in other games inside the <b>lib</b> folder.
-* Decide before making your game whether you will support old versions of ECMAscript. (i.e do you use lets)
+* Decide before making your game whether you will support old versions of ECMAscript. (i.e do you use <code>let</code>)
-* Decide beforehand on whether you will insert semicolons, there is a good video by funfunfunction on this.
+* Decide beforehand on whether you will insert semicolons, [there is a good video by funfunfunction](https://www.youtube.com/watch?v=Qlr-FGbhKaI) on this.
 * Consider also using [Electron](http://electron.atom.io/) if you want file system access, windows deployment & more freedom at the expense of having no web deployment.
+* If you have any problems/questions contact me [here](mailto:sheeplovedemocracy@gmail.com)

 ## Other Features